 Johns Lake is located in North Park, just northwest of Orlando, Florida.
 Historically, Johns Lake produces bass over 10 pounds, rated in the top 10 lakes in Florida.
 Recently the lake has gone through some low water conditions and it remains to be producing very well.
-Largemouth bass are the primary species here but Crappie and Bluegill are also present.
+The largemouth bass is the primary species here but Crappie and Bluegill are also present.
 The lake provides a lot of structure with weed beds and can be readily fished from shore in some areas.

 The John’s Lake boat ramp is about 6 miles east of Clermont on Highway 50.
 Even with the development of most of the shoreline and it’s close proximity to Orlando, this lake produces excellent bass fishing with little to no pressure during the week.
 Everything about this lake is right for bass.
-The water color is slightly stained, which is good thing for Florida.
+The watercolor is slightly stained, which is a good thing for Florida.
 There are several rocky structures, coral rock type bottom throughout the lake and there is adequate cover despite the building of high dollar homes around the shoreline.
-Water levels fluctuate, but always return to normal.
+Water levels fluctuate but always return to normal.